erasmus-without-paper/ewp-specs-api-registry/README.md

 The purpose of the catalogue served by the Registry Service is to allow the clients to answer the following questions:

-* **Question 1:** At which URLs and in which versions Echo API is implemented for institution `hei.edu`?
+* **Question 1:** At which URLs and in which versions API X is implemented for institution Y?

-  The list of all matching API implementations can be found with an XPath expression similar to this one:
+  Let's assume X is Echo API, and Y's ID is `hei.edu`.
+The list of all matching API implementations can be found with an XPath expression similar to this
+  one:

   `//r:hei-id[text()="hei.edu"]/../../mf:apis-implemented/api-e:echo`